Frequently Asked Questions

 When possible, we encourage participants to tip their hosts using the tipping method listed for the events that they join.
 Recommended tips are between $5-10 per session for each participant.

 If you had a great time and can afford to do more it is always appreciated.
 While a few dollars may not seem like much, it adds up & helps cover any costs that event hosts might incur.
-New Mexico Gamers Society provides scheduling services and event coordination at no charge but donations for administrative costs via the donate link on the top of the website are also appreciated.
+New Mexico Gamers Society provides resources for event coordination at no charge but donations for administrative costs via the donate link on the top of the website are also appreciated.

 • How do I run games for NMGS & what benefits are there for doing so?

-4. Upon request we have resources for D&D 5e in Roll20 that can be shared as needed such as character maintenance games where we have shared the books we’ve purchased so that you can help players create characters in Roll20 using the charactermancer and our resources prior to them exporting to their character vaults.
+• Upon request we also have resources for D&D 5e in Roll20 that can be shared as needed. this would include character maintenance games with the books we’ve purchased so that you can help players create characters in Roll20 using the charactermancer and our resources prior to them exporting to their character vaults.

 • As an Event Host what should I use for a Virtual Tabletop when running online?